 Compensation / Reimbursement Every participant will receive compensation of $10 (Walmart/Amazon E-Gift card) and it will be given from the researcher to the participant’s email after the study.
 The compensation will be given even if the participant does not finish the study.

-How your information will be protected: Before starting the study we will inform you that your screenshare, questionnaire/answers, conversation will be recorded for future use and will be stored by the research team and only they will know about your participation information.
+How your information will be protected: Before starting the study we will inform you that your screenshare, questionnaire/answers, conversation will be recorded for future use and this information will be stored by the research team and only they will know about your participation information.

 The information that we will take from you will remain highly confidential and secure.
 Only the research team at Dalhousie university who work with us have access to this information and all of us have an obligation to keep all these study information protected from any kind of unauthorized access.
 Your identity information (name and contact information) also be securely stored separately in an encoded approach.
 Instead of using your name or contact information, we will create a new ID number by encrypting your base information and which will be used as your participation number.
 In addition to that, all information will be kept secure in an encrypted file on the researcher’s password-protected computer, and we will not maintain any paper/printed documents.